mclemcrew/GSoC25/content/journal/gsoc_final_report.md

 ---

-_Special thanks to the Tölvera community and GSoC mentors (Jack, Victor, and Peter) for their support throughout this project._
+_Special thanks to the Tölvera community and GSoC mentors (Jack, Victor, and Piotr) for their support throughout this project._